 Wave power is the transport of energy by ocean surface waves, and the capture of that energy for electricity generation, water desalination, or the pumping of water into reservoirs.
 Locations are shoreline, nearshore and offshore.
 Types of power take-off include: hydraulic ram, elastomeric hose pump, pump-to-shore, hydroelectric turbine, air turbine, and linear electrical generator.
-Harnessing the energy produced by waves could provide another form of clean and limitless energy source.
+Harnessing the energy produced by waves could provide another form of clean energy source.

 Tidal power or tidal energy is a form of hydropower that converts the energy obtained from tides into electrical power.
 The incoming water is contained in large storage ponds, and as the tide goes out, it turns waterwheels that converted the mechanical energy into electrical via turbines.
 Although the electrical energy that would be currently produced from tides is relatively low compared to other renewable sources, with newer technologies that could harness much larger volumes of tidal power.

 Hydroelectric energy is the production of electrical power through the use of the gravitational force of falling or flowing water.
-A land bridge or tunnel might be constructed across the Bering Strait.
+Within a high-energy scenario, a land bridge or tunnel might be constructed across the Bering Strait.
 The primary function of this span would be to generate electricity and house facilities for collecting and processing marine products.
 Beneath and above the ocean surface would be tunnels for the transport of both passengers and freight.
 Not only could this structure provide a physical link between Asia and North America, it could also serve as an avenue for social and cultural exchange.
 This land bridge would perhaps serve as a base for the development of clean fusion power.
 Pipelines to conduct fresh water from melting icebergs to other parts of the world may also be incorporated.

 Osmotic power is the energy available from the difference in the salt concentration between seawater and river water.
 Two practical methods for this are reverse electrodialysis (RED) and pressure retarded osmosis (PRO).
 Both processes rely on osmosis with ion specific membranes.
 The key waste product is brackish water and the technologies have been confirmed in laboratory conditions.
 Other methods have been proposed and are currently under development such as a method based on electric double-layer capacitor technology and a method based on vapor pressure difference.
 This is yet another source of renewable, clean energy that could be utilized.